 Boot windows Into safe mode

-When you are on safe mode first uninstall recently installed applications which may be causing confliction that results Unmountable Boot Volume Error.
+When you are on safe mode first uninstall recently installed applications that may be causing confliction that results Unmountable Boot Volume Error.

 Corrupted missing system files also, sometimes cause different blue screen error, include Unmountable Boot Volume Error We recommend to run System file checker utility that scan and restore missing files from a compressed folder located %WinDir%\System32\dllcache.